 What to See Inside Edinburgh Castle

 Edinburgh Castle is actually pretty big and has a lot to see.
 We spent half a day exploring it and we got to see everything that we wanted to.
-While we explored the castle on our own, you can opt to get an audio guide available for purchase and or take one of the guided tours of Edinburgh Castle included with your admission.
+While we explored the castle on our own, you can opt to get an audio guide available for purchase.
+If you prefer, you can take one of the guided tours of Edinburgh Castle included with your admission.
 Be sure to also take time to admire the view from the castle!
 We thoroughly enjoyed our Edinburgh Castle visit and i know you will too.

 The Royal Palace